codefellows-seattle-javascript-401d19/28-todo-app/lab-jeff/README.md

-# Codefellows javascript 401 lab 28 - REACT Routing - ToDo list
+# Codefellows javascript 401 lab 28-29 - REACT Routing/ Components/ Modal - ToDo list

 ## Purpose

 Learn to use react, webpack, and related technologies by creating an API which allows a user to create a To Do list with a title and content.
 All the items are displayed in a list.
-Each item has a button that allows the user to delete it.
+Each item has a button that allows the user to delete it and a button that allows the user to edit the item.
+(Doubleclicking the item also invokes edit.)
+Edit brings up a modal window that allows the user to edit and save the item.

 ## To use